 Plant a Lush Terrarium

-Edited by Ana Garcia, Anonymous, Doug Collins, Eng and 2 others
+Edited by Ana Garcia, Doug Collins, Eng, Maria Quinney and 1 other

 Have you ever looked longingly at a lush mini-forest contained in a fish bowl or a glass jar and wished you could have one for your home?
 Here's a bit of good news for you.
 These precious bits of green are quite easy to make.
 What's more, if you choose the right plants, you will have this beautiful landscape looking just as lush and full for a long, long time.

 - A glass container (Start with a big jar if you are new to this hobby.)

 - About 8 cups of activated charcoal pieces